aiven/devportal/docs/products/kafka/kafka-connect/howto/s3-sink-connector-aiven.rst

-Check out the `GitHub repository parameters documentation <https://github.com/aiven/aiven-kafka-connect-s3#file-name-format>`_ for the full list of congiguration options.
+Check out the `GitHub repository parameters documentation <https://github.com/aiven/aiven-kafka-connect-s3>`_ for the full list of configuration options.

 Create a S3 sink connector with Aiven CLI